WordPress (10000 programs)

 Cons: Occasional crashes and lags.

-Cons: Can be overwhelming to use.
+Cons: Can be overwhelming for beginners.